 A sign for Blossom Hill.
 We joy in our hearts we made the turn, drove on a quarter mile and…

 Beyond the barricades, where the road should be stood a small lake.
 It may have been my imagination, but on the far side I thought I saw a man with a long beard building a large boat, with an unusual line of animals queuing up, two by two.

-I did mention it’s been raining a lot lately didn’t I?
+I mentioned it’s been raining a lot lately, didn’t I?

 But we still wanted to hit Shafer’s.
 It’s not so much the wines, although they’re good.
 It’s Miki Shafer that keeps us coming back.
 She’s the sort of throwback, friendly type who remembers everybody and calls them all Honey.
-She free and easy with the tastes, and is willing to give you a nice discount on the spot if she likes you.
+She’s free and easy with the tastes, and will give you a nice discount on the spot if she likes you.
 We were a little worried though, as we’d already hit three wineries and it was starting to get late.

-We pulled into their lot just before closing time, and happy expectations walked through the door and prrrzzzzt!
+We pulled into their lot just before closing time, and with happy expectations walked through the door – prrrzzzzt!

 Folks who are old enough to have played LP’s remember that awful sound and feeling when the turntable arm gets bumped and skitters across the vinyl, leaving scratch marks in its wake.
 That’s kind of what it felt like when, after walking through the door, no Miki, just a couple of young hipster dudes manning the tasting table.